bjornvester/xjc-gradle-plugin/README.md

 # xjc-gradle-plugin
-A Gradle plugin for running the XJC binding compiler to generate JAXB Java source code from XSD schemas.
+A Gradle plugin for running the XJC binding compiler to generate Java source code from XML schemas (xsd files) using JAXB.

 ## Requirements and features
 The plugin requires Gradle version 5.4 or later.

 It has been tested with Java 8 and Java 11.

-It supports the Gradle build cache (enabled by setting "org.gradle.caching=true" in your gradle.properties file; this should become the default in a later version of Gradle).
+It supports the Gradle build cache (enabled by setting "org.gradle.caching=true" in your gradle.properties file).

 It supports parallel execution (enabled with "org.gradle.caching=true", possibly along with "org.gradle.priority=low", in your gradle.properties file).